Skip to main content

 Add the URL scheme

-To allow us to navigate back to the app after the user has signed in we have to add the URL Scheme, the scheme is the reversed client ID of your iOS app.
-You can find it inside the GoogleService-Info.plist file.
+To allow navigation back to the app after sign-in, add the URL scheme to your Info.plist.
+The scheme is the reversed client ID of your iOS app (found as REVERSED_CLIENT_ID in the downloaded plist file).

 <dict>